CurveDocs/curve-docs/docs/factory/registry_api.md

     !!! note

-        As factory-deployed pools are not killable, they also cannot be removed from the registry.
+        As factory-deployed pools are not killable, they cannot be removed from the registry.
 For this reason the ordering of pools within this array will never change.

 ### `find_pool_for_coins`

 !!! description "`Factory.find_pool_for_coins(_from: address, _to: address, i: uint256 = 0) → address: view`"

-    Finds a pool that allows for swaps between `_from` and `_to`.
+    Finds a pool allowing swaps between `_from` and `_to`.
 You can optionally include `i` to get the i-th pool, when multiple pools exist for the given pairing.
 The order of `_from` and `_to` does not affect the result.

-    Returns `ZERO_ADDRESS` when swaps are not possible for the pair or `i` exceeds the number of available pools.
+    Returns `ZERO_ADDRESS` when swaps are impossible for the pair or `i` exceeds the number of available pools.

     | Input      | Type   | Description |
     | ----------- | -------| ----|